The Current cycle (139 years)

 RELATIVISM & MULTICULTURALISM

 But much wider than this we begin to see the emergence from Postmodernism of what came to be referred to by its critics as ‘political correctness’.
+(One of the first to deploy this term was Postmodernist philosopher Michel Foucault in March 1968).
 Martin Fields explains that according to the precepts of Postmodernism “when it comes to issues of morality…each culture’s, and ultimately each individual’s, view on ethics is just as valid as the next”.
 This view is the basis for the assumptions of the ‘Political Correctness’ movement in today’s society.
 Rather than affirming any one morality as absolute, every person’s moral persuasion is to be respected no matter what it is, and even language must be revised so as to not favour any one outlook and thus offend another. (famously for one English local council “Happy Christmas” had to become “Happy Wintertide”) Again this is evident in the mid 1990s outside cultural and intellectual centres and among non-intellectual members of society.
 It goes on to become the moral and intellectual basis of Multiculturalism.

 We also see emerge a surge of what amounts to cultural cynicism, cultural boredom or helplessness.
 There is a sense of ‘ we’ve seen it all before’, ‘there are no stories left to tell’ , we’ve done that, we’ve bought that T shirt’.
 The point is that this cynicism spreads out of academia into the media, into different aspects of culture such as music and painting.
 As Linda Tate says “Postmodernism is all pervasive influencing not only literature but also music, fashion and food – virtually everything that makes up our collective sense of culture.
 But our collective sense of culture depends on shared systems of meaning and valuation.
 One could say that after decades of cumulative erosion in the mid 1990s there finally occurred a breakdown in the traditional systems of meaning in the West”.